wpsantos16/wpsantos16/README.md

-- 👋 Hi, I’m @wpsantos16
+- 👋 Hi, I’m Guto aka @wpsantos16
 - I'm currently a primary teacher, but passionate for technologies
 - 👀 I’m interested in buses and learning (education)
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 Learning HTML, CSS, JavaScript and PHP 7
-- 📫 You can reach me on Instagram as well - @wpsantos16
+- 📫 You can reach me both on Instagram and Linkedin as well - @wpsantos16

 <!---
 wpsantos16/wpsantos16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.